glitchjsy/data-fetcher/README.md

 * **Customer & Local Services Queue Times**
 Fetches queue information for C&LS and saves the data in redis and MySQL for tracking over time.

+* **Freedom of Information Requests**
+Fetches FOI requests and stores in MySQL for easy searching.